jordwalke/VimBox/README.md

 Plugin System:
 ---------

-`VimBox` achieves its features through configuration of several plugins, but those should be considered implementation details of the `VimBox` distribution. `VimBox` uses modern editors as a "spec" for features and will configure several plugins in order to conform to that spec.
+`VimBox` achieves its features through configuration of several plugins, but those should be considered implementation details of the `VimBox` distribution.
+`VimBox` uses modern editors as a "spec" for features and will configure several plugins in order to conform to that spec.

-- You can add any plugin you like using the `NeoBundle` command.
+- You can add any plugin you like using the `Plug` command.
-- Add custom plugins using the `NeoBundle` command inside `~/.vim/bundlesVimRc.custom`.
+- Add custom plugins using the `Plug` command inside `~/.vim/bundlesVimRc.custom`.
 - Customize `~/.vim/vimrc.custom.before` to configure Vim before any of the bundles are loaded, and customize `~/.vim/vimrc.custom.after` to configure